 Halfway Whimsical is open once again, and the Farmer's Market is being held every Saturday morning from 9am to noon in the open space on the corner starting June 6th.
 Come see how creative our local artisans have been during the closure!
 Hours are Monday through Saturday, 10am to 4pm.

 The Community Connections Bus is still making its weekly trip to Baker City on Wednesdays, and is available to pick up prescriptions at Bi-Mart for Panhandle residents.
 Call William Jackson at 541-742-7433 by Tuesday evening to arrange a ride or prescription pick-up.

-Community Connections Meals-to-Go in New Bridge--Thursday senior meals are still being provided to residents of the Pine Valley and Eagle Valley areas on a "to-go" basis out of the New Bridge Grange and at the Old Pine Market parking lot.
+Community Connections Meals-to-Go in New Bridge and Halfway--Thursday senior meals are still being provided to residents of the Pine Valley and Eagle Valley areas on a "to-go" basis out of the New Bridge Grange and at the Old Pine Market parking lot.
 Meals are distributed starting at noon; please follow the one-way traffic directions and stay in your car.
 Entrees are made fresh each week, but will come frozen and ready to microwave.
 To order a meal, call Leanne Hinkle at 541-554-5549 or William Jackson at 541-540-7600 before noon on Monday.